 2.3 Please describe in general terms the administrative process used to establish an electronic identity that results in a record for that person being created in your electronic identity database?
 Please identify the office(s) of record for this purpose.
 For example, “Registrar’s Office for students; HR for faculty and staff.”

-Faculty and Staff receive a role and responsibility when they are entered into the College’s Human Resource System by the HR office.
-Students receive a role and responsibility when they are entered into the Student System as an accepted applicant that has submitted an enrollment deposit as determined by the Admissions Office accepting the deposit payment.
+A: Faculty and staff receive a role and responsibility when they are entered into the college’s human resource system by the HR office.
+Students receive a role and responsibility when they are entered into the student system as an accepted applicant that has submitted an enrollment deposit as determined by the Admissions Office accepting the deposit payment.
 Once these roles and responsibilities are defined, then the user is automatically added to the electronic identity database.

-Our systems use user ID/password against the Active Directory servers on campus.
-The Active Directory servers comply with the Kerberos authentication model, and are also used to authenticate our Unix servers against the same database.
+A: Our systems use user ID/password against the active directory servers on campus.
+The active directory servers comply with the Kerberos authentication model and are also used to authenticate our Unix servers against the same database.
 We also use Oracle LDAP as a separate directory server.
-Both the Active Directory and Oracle LDAP server use a current schema extended with the eduPerson schema.
-All systems (Active Directory, the LDAP server, The Microsoft Office 365 hosted environment, and our Oracle Applications Users) are synchronized by our account provisioning system on the back end, such that user ID/password is consistent in all systems.
+Both the active directory and Oracle LDAP server use a current schema extended with the eduPerson schema.
+All systems (active directory, the LDAP server, the Microsoft Office 365 hosted environment and our Oracle applications users) are synchronized by our account provisioning system on the back end, such that user ID/password is consistent in all systems.

-The Information Technology department has been on an aggressive campaign to eliminate clear-text passwords, and all "login" pages force a redirect to an encrypted link.
-There may be a few legacy web pages setup by faculty or staff that may not redirect, but as they are identified they are eliminated.
-These login-only pages are special purpose or limited use pages, but have the potential to expose some passwords to capture or corruption.
+A: The Information Technology department has been on an aggressive campaign to eliminate clear-text passwords, and all "login" pages force a redirect to an encrypted link.
+There may be a few legacy web pages set up by faculty or staff that may not redirect, but as they are identified they are eliminated.
+These login-only pages are special purpose or limited-use pages but have the potential to expose some passwords to capture or corruption.
 Some of this exposure is mitigated by the requirement for strong passwords and the enforced policy of changing passwords on an annual basis.
 All centrally maintained pages and systems use encrypted protocols to ensure passwords remain safe.
-If a Participant in inCommon wishes to discuss this topic please use the contact information in section 1.3.
+If a participant in inCommon wishes to discuss this topic, please use the contact information in section 1.3.

-While we utilize a single identifier (userID) and single token (password) to identify our users, we do not have and do not support a single sign-on environment.
+A: While we use a single identifier (userID) and single token (password) to identify our users, we do not have and do not support a single sign-on environment.
 Each system requires a separate logon to access the system.
-There are timed logoffs for the majority of our systems, espcially those that can access sensitive data, that either lock or logoff the user.
+There are timed logoffs for the majority of our systems, espcially those that can access sensitive data, that either lock or log off the user.

 2.7 Are your primary electronic identifiers for people, such as “net ID,” eduPersonPrincipalName, or eduPersonTargetedID considered to be unique for all time to the individual to whom they are assigned?
 If not, what is your policy for re-assignment and is there a hiatus between such reuse?

-We do not reuse electronic identifiers.
-They are unique to an individual, and are maintained in our Electronic Identity Database to ensure no duplication of identifiers.
+A: We do not reuse electronic identifiers.
+They are unique to an individual, and are maintained in our electronic identity database to ensure no duplication of identifiers.